On May 21, 2013, Washington’s governor signed a new law protecting employee social networking accounts.

 - Conduct investigations to comply with laws against work-related employee misconduct based on receiving information about the employee’s activity; and

 - Conduct investigations based on receiving information about the unauthorized transfer of proprietary or confidential information or financial data.

 The law creates a private cause of action for employees and applicants.
-Prevailing plaintiffs may be awarded equitable relief, actual damages, a $500 penalty, and reasonable attorneys' fees and costs.
-However, a court may also award reasonable expenses and attorneys' fees to a prevailing defendent if the judge determines that the action was frivilous and without reasonable cause.
+Prevailing plaintiffs may be awarded equitable relief, actual damages, a $500 penalty, and reasonable attorneys’ fees and costs.
+However, a court may also award reasonable expenses and attorneys’ fees to a prevailing defendant if the judge determines that the action was frivolous and without reasonable cause.

 Washington joins Maryland, Illinois, California, Michigan, Utah, Arkansas, and Colorado in enacting such laws.
 New Mexico has enacted similar legislation, but it prohibits access only to the accounts of prospective employees.